Star Larvae Hypothesis

-In any case, natural law, being at least a component of a constructed niche, might be modifiable by organisms going about their metabolic business.
+In any case, natural law, being potentially a component of a constructed niche, might be modifiable by organisms going about their metabolic business.
 The current values of the laws might have been set by ancestors of the universe's current inhabitants or by inhabitants of previous universes.
 If natural laws are components of created niches (universes), then they must be subject to change, as Smolin contends.

 If that is the case, then biological life enjoys a generous ecological inheritance that extends down to the most fundamental laws of physics.
 Wherever in nature conditions accommodate the long-term needs of complex organisms, it might be a good bet that niche construction and development are the more determinative causal mechanisms, relative to, say, natural selection and genetic drift.
 The environment/organism distinction becomes difficult to maintain in this model.
 A discrete unit of concern cannot be extracted from the organism/environment dyad.

-If creatures create their niches, then a niche is defined meaningfully in relationship to its inhabitants.
+Especially if creatures create their niches, then a niche is defined meaningfully in relationship to its inhabitants.
 Their metabolisms and creative activities condition the context that their future generations inherit.
-All organisms inherit the accommodating physical laws of the universe.
+All terrestrial organisms inherit the accommodating physical laws of the universe.
 And the accommodating chemical makeup of the Earth.
 And the accommodating ecologies.
 And each cell in a complex organism inherits the accommodating body within which it operates and which it helps to condition for future generations by making its metabolic contribution.